jacksmedia/guide1/docs/exchanges/join.md

 sidebar_position: 1
 ---

-# Let's Join Coinbase & KuCoin
+# Let's Join Coinbase & Valora

-Coinbase works with Ethereum & Bitcoin, KuCoin has rare and interesting tokens.
-You can actually skip KuCoin for now if you're eager to just grab some Bitcoin or Ethereum and come back and sign up later, but it's pretty easy to knock out both applications at once so why not just get it over with as a two for one?
+Coinbase works with Ethereum & Bitcoin, and many more cryptos and tokens than you've likely heard of before.
+Valora lets you send money to anyone with an email, and also lets you buy and sell their CELO currency.
+You can actually skip Valora for now if you're eager to just grab some Bitcoin or Ethereum and come back and sign up for Valora later, but it's pretty easy to knock out both applications at once so why not just get it over with as a two for one?

 ## 📥📊 Download Coinbase app